 “This is one of the best events like this we have attended.
 The raffle and the stamping of the conference passports was a great way to get people by our booth, and we were thrilled with the video display of the presentations out in the Expo area.” -California Solar Electric Company

 “I spent two times as much for another conference held in Sacramento.
 I had far less traffic at that event.
 At the Food and Farm Conference, I was able to open some eyes.” – Tehama County Recycle Services

 Exhibitor space in the Food & Farm Expo is prioritized for conference sponsors.
 A limited amount of spaces are available for purchase.
-Review more details here.
+For more details contact Stephanie Stevens.

 Last year, the conference hosted over 600 lively participants.
 About 60% of conference attendees are active farmers, with about 40% being aspiring farmers and/or homesteaders.

 Geographically, about 90% of conference participants are from Northern California, with about 60% from Nevada County.